 Professional organizations differ regarding whether children should receive screening for scoliosis.
-Many states, however, mandate screening in schools.
-Scoliosis screening is done using the methods listed above.
+However, many states mandate screening in schools.
+Scoliosis screening is done using the methods listed below.
 Each state has different regulations on what age screening takes place.
 Adolescents are at highest risk to develop idiopathic scoliosis during their rapid growth phase.
 As a result, screening may be done anytime from middle school through high school.

 If scoliosis is identified, then the family will receive educational materials about scoliosis, and the child will be referred to their primary care physican for further evaluation.